-Have you ever wondered why you fully heat your house while you are at work or while you are on vacation?
-If you had an automatic programmable thermostat installed in your home, you could set it to increase the temperature right before you got home from work in the winter and to decrease it right after you left in the morning.
-You can set it to do the opposite in the summer of course too which will help you save on your electric bill.
+Have you ever wondered why you fully heat your house while you are at work or on vacation?
+If you had an automatic programmable thermostat installed in your home, you could set it to increase the temperature right before you got home from work in the winter and decrease it right after you left in the morning.
+You can set it to do the opposite in the summer, of course too, which will help you save on your electric bill.

 6. Monitor Your Energy Usage With Gadgets

 Do you know how much energy you use by leaving your computer in standby mode?
 Have you ever wondered how much it actually costs you when your children leave their bedroom lights on while at school?